Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Event and Event Type:

-There are two approaches to modifying the event types 1- is to redfine the schema and allow
+There are two approaches to modifying the event types
+1. Redfine the schema and allow for event type related to mining to be stored in a &mu;QuakeML file; and
+2. Map the &mu;seismic type to the current QuakeML types

 | Event Type (&mu;seismic)            | Event Type (QuakeML)        |
 |-------------------------------------|-----------------------------|